-Like many teenage boys, after seeing Top Gun, in the spring 1986, I wanted to be a naval aviator.
+Like many teenage boys, after seeing Top Gun, in the spring of 1986, I wanted to be a naval aviator.
 The thrill of flying jets, of being a flyboy with those cool Ray-ban sunglasses, wearing those flight suit coveralls, and hanging out drinking and singing at officers clubs with nice looking women, captured my juvenile imagination: “That’s the life!
 Sign me up!”
 I mean, what a job!

 Anyway, I was 19 years old, which speaks for itself, and I happened to live in a military town—Virginia Beach, Va.
 My dad, before I was born, had served in the Navy.
 The Hampton Roads region had approximately 15 military installations, to include the largest naval station in the world (Norfolk) and one of the Navy’s only 4 master jet bases (Oceana).
 I’d grown up and gone to school with a lot of military kids.
 For me, the military option just always seemed a natural one.
 If by chance that wasn’t going to work, my second option was attempting to swindle my way into a law enforcement job.
 My uncle and the brother of a former girlfriend were cops, and it kind of had a similar appeal and looked like fun (yeah…I was 19), and so that idea was also floating around.
 But getting to 21 to get hired for police work was taking too damn long and so Top Gun gave the military idea the momentum…for the moment.

-Somehow I was able to talk mom and dad into letting me take flying lessons.
+Somehow I was able to swindle mom and dad into letting me take flying lessons.
 Amazing swindle as I look back now.
 I sold my parents on the idea that if I already knew how to fly—had my private pilot license—my chances of being selected by the Navy after I graduated from college were much better.
 They bought it.
 Don’t get me wrong, being a licensed pilot certainly would help in getting picked up by the Navy, but there was obviously a lot more to it than that.
 My luck here, and thank God for it, was that I had wonderful parents who believed in me.

 I can still remember driving over to Piedmont Aviation, which was part of Piedmont Airlines (bought out by USAir in 1989), to check out the pilot training school.
 Piedmont’s charter division, administrative offices, and private pilot training school, were at Norfolk International Airport, not too far from where I lived in the Great Neck area of Virginia Beach, Virginia.
 Piedmont Aviation had its own building and aircraft hangers on the south side of the airport, opposite the main terminals.
 Pulling up in my car to the Piedmont facility, I remember pausing to take in the word “Aviation” on the sign at the main entrance.
 My thoughts raced from the image of winning the Top Gun trophy to a ball of flames after slamming into a mountain.
 Oh, how the possibilities were expanding!